VeridisEst/offsecNotes/coursePrepNotes.md

 XSS is often weirdly intuitive.
 Fun fact: XSS, since it targets users, is both a Web App attack and a Client-Side Attacks

+### Common Web Application Attacks

+### Directory traversal
+obtain access to info we're not supposed tool

+### File inclusions
+Advantage of ability to upload our own files to a web server

+### File Upload Vulnerabilities
+Upload own files to a server > Exploit it

+### Command injection
+Run code of choice

+### SQL injection
+too common not to include

+### Client side Attacks
+very common external class of attacks.
+Take advantage of the human.
+Exploid common programs like Microsoft Office and Library Files

+## Other perimeter attacks

+### Locating Public Exploits
+How to use Kali and find exploits _on the internet_ (exploit-db.com)

+### Fixing Exploits
+Don't patch, lemme change the exploit

+### Anti Virus Evasion
+Not a perimeter attack, but it will be helpful

+### Password attacks
+Also includes cryptography

+## Privilege escalation and Lateral Movement
+Important because it gives more access
+We always want to ask ourselves what the biggest impact our attacks can have on the network to provide the most value for our clients.

+### Privileges

+### Windows Privilege escalation

+### Linux Privilege escalation
+Repeats the last one and adds a dash of Linux

+### Port Redirection and SSH tunneling

+#### pivoting
+Move into another machine on the network

+#### tunneling
+Move to another subnet

+#### Tunneling through Deep Packet Inspection
+particular technique that can be used to evade a common network-layer defense

+### The Metasploit Framework (MSF)
+MSF is a powerful set of tools that help us automate many of the enumeration and exploitation steps already covered

+## Challenge Lab Preparation
+After already doing 300 excercises, exploiting over 25 machines, it's time to put it together

+### Assembling the Pieces
+Walk the learner through a simulated pentest of five machines Everything from _Information gathering_ to _Lateral Movement in Active Directory_ are needed

+### Trying Harder: The Challenge Labs